Career Limiting Moves (CLMs) Every Marketer Must Avoid

 As a 24-year marketing veteran at a Fortune 100 company, I thought I knew everything I needed to know about building brands until I started following Graham on social media.
 Graham has an amazing gift of bringing to life the critical elements of brand building and management in a delightful, easy-to-understand way and includes numerous examples and case histories that turn theory into practical reality for the reader.
 His tools and templates throughout the book make it VERY easy for the reader to immediately apply the critical principles of brand management to build a brand that consumers will love for the long term.

-4. Fail to take control of your destiny
+4. You fail to take control of your destiny

 Act like the owner.
-The best Marketers run the brands; they never let the brands run us.
-Always be slightly ahead of the game, not constantly chasing your work to completion.
-Once you are chasing, you can never catch up.
-You show up begging for help.
-When you are in charge of a brand, and know the answer, teach yourself to speak in a “telling way.”
-Once you are given the reigns of a brand, it is expected that you tell everyone what to do.
-As your boss, I would rather that I have to step in and push back on something, rather than to have to encourage you to voice your thoughts.
+The best marketers run their brands and never let the brands run them.
+Stay slightly ahead of the work instead of chasing it to completion, because once you are chasing you can never catch up, and you end up showing up to beg for help.
+When you own a brand and you know the answer, train yourself to speak in a telling way.
+Once you hold the reins, people expect you to tell them what to do.
+As your boss, I would much rather pull you back on something than spend my time coaxing you to share your thoughts.

-6. Make decisions without listening to your experts
+6. You make decisions without listening to your experts

-There is a somewhat bizarre relationship Marketers have with subject matter experts.
-We don’t really do anything.
-We don’t make the product, sell the product, make the ads, buy the media or make the event happen.
-But as the ultimate generalist, we do decide everything.
+Marketers have a strange relationship with subject matter experts.
+We do not make the product, sell it, build the ads, buy the media, or run the event.
+As the ultimate generalist, we decide everything.

-Very early in your career, you must figure out the magic in using your subject matter experts to teach you everything you need to know about your job, while still leading them, even if they are 10 or 20 years older than you.
-These subject matter experts have seen hundreds of marketers come through the door, and if you do it right, they will quietly teach you more than your boss ever will.
+Early in your career, learn to use your experts to teach you the job while you still lead them, even when they have 20 years on you.
+These people have watched hundreds of marketers walk through the door, and handled right, they will quietly teach you more than your boss ever will.

 The leader behaviors of the best brand leaders

-The leader behaviors of the best marketers include how to be accountable for results, use people leadership to build bench strength of your team, exhibit broad influence across the organization, bring an authentic style, so your decisions are clear, and run the business like an owner with decisions that drive the success of the business.
+The best marketers stay accountable for results, lead their people to build bench strength, carry broad influence across the organization, bring an authentic and consistent style so their decisions read clearly, and run the business like an owner.

-1. You must be accountable for results, holding everyone accountable, getting things done, while staying on strategy and learning to work the system with every functional group throughout the organization.
+1. Be accountable for results.
+Hold everyone accountable, get things done, stay on strategy, and learn to work the system with every function in the building.

-3. Exert broad influence across the organization, being the one to make decisions and control the strategy when executing through others, casting your influence into other functions by think of what others need.
+3. Carry broad influence.
+Make the decisions and own the strategy when you execute through others, and reach into other functions by thinking about what they need.

-4. Bring a consistent and predictable style, aware of your impact beyond your team, exhibit leadership under pressure.
-Be flexible and accommodating to others.
+4. Bring a consistent style.
+Stay aware of your impact beyond your own team, and lead well under pressure while remaining flexible for others.

-5. Run the business like an owner, accountable to both the long-term outlook and show-term profit of the brand, not you personally.
-Make decisions that benefit the brand, consumers, customers, marketplace, and society.
-Live and breathe the culture of those who work behind the scenes of the brand.
+5. Run the business like an owner.
+Stay accountable to both the long-term health and the short-term profit of the brand, rather than to your own standing, and make decisions that serve the brand, consumers, customers, the marketplace, and society.

-I have broken each of these five leader behavior areas into 20 overall brand leader behaviors you need to be a successful brand leader.
-As you move up in marketing roles, these leader behaviors become equal in importance to the skills you collect along the way.
+I have broken these five areas into 20 specific brand leader behaviors you need to lead well.
+As you climb into bigger marketing roles, these behaviors become as important as the skills you collect along the way.

 Marketing Careers